wp-plugins/graphic-wp-sitemap/readme.txt

 = 1.1.0 =

 Fixed ul to keep compatibility with navigation menus created with wp_list_pages(), prior to wp menus.
-If you the sitemap looked weird in your old theme, it'll look fine now.
+If your sitemap looked weird in your old theme, it'll look fine now.

 = 1.0.0 =